ROBERT MILLER BIO

 Project Grand Slam

 First thing, he reorganized his band, Project Grand Slam.
 He surrounded himself with a group of young, extremely talented, musicians - mainly from foreign countries - who had come to NYC to make their mark.
 He began writing music again and rehearsing and gigging with the band.
-Slowly but surely the band began to make progress - bigger and better gigs, openers for several major stars, festivals and concerts.
+Slowly but surely the band began to make progress - bigger and better gigs, openers for several major stars like Edgar Winter, Blues Traveler, Boney James and Mindi Abair, festivals and concerts in the U.S. and in Europe.

 Edgar Winter